DLibatique/LATN102-S20/notes/14-relative.md

 - rex fēminae crēdidit **ā quā doctus erat**.

 When it isn't immediately clear what the antecedent of a relative pronoun is, you must use the **gender and number** of the relative pronoun to try to figure it out. **quā** is feminine singular, so we're looking for some noun, pronoun, or substantive adjective in the main clause that is feminine singular.
 The two nouns are **rex** and **fēminae**; of these two, the only possible choice is **fēminae** (as **rex** has to be masculine).

+Even though the relative clause may be separated from its antecedent in Latin, in English, it makes more idiomatic sense to translate the relative clause immediately after its antecedent.
+For example, in the following Latin sentence:

+- puer carmina cecinit quem docueram.

+the relative clause **quem docueram** modifies the noun **puer**; antecedent and clause are separated by **carmina cecinit**.
+However, if we postpone the translation of the relative clause until the end, it sounds strange and, indeed, even confusing: "The boy sang songs **whom I had taught**."
+Because English relies on word order to make sense, we need to put the relative clause right after its antecedent: "The boy **whom I had taught** sang songs."

 ### Practice Opportunity 3